 Yes.
 In most circumstances, a disabled individual who is receiving public benefits can shift inherited assets – or other assets he receives – into such a trust without disturbing eligibility for public benefits.
 The trust will typically be created by his parents or through the Courts.
 He cannot establish it himself, although his money can go into it.
 If this is done, the state does have the right to reimbursement for any benefits that it pays.

 32. Can a person who receives federal disability benefits and Medicaid own a car?

 Yes.
 If you receive Social Security Disability Insurance (SSDI), there is no limit to how many cars you can own.
-However, if you receive Medicaid or Supplemental Security Income (SSI), you are allowed to own only one car, of unlimited value.
+However, if you receive Medicaid or Supplemental Security Income (SSI), you can own only one car, of unlimited value.

 If you are searching for a special attorney, someone who is experienced, likeable as a person and professional, call Mr. Niemann.
 I felt good about my choice.

 Bottom Line: I know that the above was an exhaustive list of questions and answers.
 Maybe now you think it’s time to plan for a Special Needs Trust.
 If you have a disabled child, or a loved one who is receiving or may receive public benefits, this trust may be right for you.
 It can be an essential part of your estate plan.

 Find out more.
 Call our office today.

 Ask me to personally discuss your New Jersey Special Needs Trust situation toll-free at (855) 376-5291 or e-mail me at firstname.lastname@example.org.